Raja-Saqib/Smart-Expense-Tracker-With-HTML-CSS-And-JavaScript/README.md

 Implemented category-wise expense summaries using dynamic tables synchronized with filters and visual charts.

 Enhanced form UX with input validation, error feedback, and edit-state handling to prevent invalid financial entries.

+Improved usability by adding filter reset functionality, ensuring clear and intuitive navigation of financial data.